 The petition should specify the reason(s) you believe an LOA is warranted and the length of LOA desired.
 Supporting documentation might be required, at our discretion.

 The deadline to submit the petition is 2 months before your next registration period.
 You will be notified by the Academic Affairs office whether or not the LOA is approved and your options at that point, along with any necessary further instructions.

 While on a leave, you are still considered a current Westminster student.
 However, since during a leave you will not be working on your program and are exempt from fees, it is expected that you will not use Westminster facilities, personnel, or resources.

 You should notify the Academic Affairs office of any change of address while on leave and, no later than one month before the start of the semester that follows the leave, contact the Academic Affairs office to notify that you will resume your program.

 If you are receiving government loans and applying for a LOA, you should contact the financial aid office for possible restrictions and limitations thereto.

-If you are a member of a military reserve unit whose studies are interrupted by a summons to active duty, you must inform the registrar's office of the orders and expected duration of absence.
+If you are a member of a military reserve unit whose studies are interrupted by a summons to active duty, you must inform the Academic Affairs office of the orders and expected duration of absence.
 You will be granted an LOA from your academic program during the period of your orders.